 Sheridan’s 1864 Shenandoah Valley Campaign

-Attached to the Middle Military Division, Army of the Shenandoah beginning in August, early and mid-September saw the departure of several 47th Pennsylvania Volunteers who had served honorably, including Company D’s Captain Henry Woodruff, E Company’s Captain Charles H. Yard, and Corporal Thomas Lowery, also of E Company.
-All three mustered out with others at Berryville, Virginia on 18 September 1864 upon expiration of their respective three-year terms of service.
-Their regiment would go on to fight admirably in legendary Union General Philip Sheridan’s tide-turning 1864 Shenandoah Valley Campaign.
+Attached to the Middle Military Division, Army of the Shenandoah beginning in August, early and mid-September, the 47th Pennsylvania Volunteer Infantry saw the departure of several of its members, including Corporal Thomas Lowrey, who mustered out with others at Berryville, Virginia on 18 September 1864 upon expiration of their respective three-year terms of service.

-Following his honorable discharge from the military, Corporal Thomas Lowery made his way home to his wife and daughters Pennsylvania.
+Following his honorable discharge from the military, Corporal Thomas Lowrey made his way home to his wife and daughters Pennsylvania.

 By 1900, Thomas and Henrietta were still living in Shenandoah.
 Their children, Sarah (aged 42) and William (aged 28), were living with them, as was their grandson, Thomas Bowler, aged 19.
 Thomas was working as a colliery laborer at this time while William was working as a policeman, and Thomas was working for a coal breaker.
 Only six of Thomas and Henrietta’s nine children were still alive by this time.
 This census also indicates that daughter Sarah had also given birth to a child by this time, and that this child also had survived.